Repository

 3

-Editorial: My feelings on GitHub are decidedly mixed.
+My feelings on GitHub are decidedly mixed.
 On the one hand, GitHub is a free and convenient organizational tool for the kinds of projects that we see in the sciences.
-On the other hand, GitHub is owned by Microsoft, which almost certainly uses its content to train LLMs (remember my rant about LLMs?).
+On the other hand, GitHub is owned by Microsoft, which almost certainly uses its content to train LLMs (remember my rant about LLMs?) and is seeking other ways to monetize this repository.

-I’ve “shopped around” for a different well-known public repository service.
-As of 2025, I see Sourceforge and Gitlab as viable alternatives.
-However, any of these source-code hosting services are going to have some issue in my eyes, since they need to have some kind of revenue stream; that requirement doesn’t always agree with the development of scientific projects.
+I’ve “shopped around” for a different public repository service that has a well-developed web interface to git functions.
+I looked at Sourceforge and Gitlab.
+Like GitHub, these source-code hosting services need to have some kind of revenue stream.
+That requirement doesn’t always agree with the development of scientific projects.

 4

 The reason why is that I already use tools like ssh-keygen to organize SSH keys between the computer systems I manage (and I encourage you to use it with your laptop-to-Nevis ssh connections).
-Adding my public SSH key to GitHub was trivial for me, since I already had a private key.
+Adding my public SSH key to a central repository was trivial for me, since I already had a private key.

 5